DallanQ/lotr_journeys_in_middle_earth/QA.md

 [skill-cards-and-multiple-effects-q](https://boardgamegeek.com/thread/2223595/skill-cards-and-multiple-effects-q)

-> I can't quite find in the rules how we should be using skill cards with multiple effects like one that may list an ability and then strike 2 below it.
-> Are we only selecting one?
-Or if more than one on a card can apply to the situation can we use all the multiple effects on the card that do?
+> How should skill cards with multiple effects (e.g., an ability and then "Strike 2" below it) be used?
+Are we limited to selecting just one effect, or can we apply all the relevant effects on the card if they apply to the situation?

-If a card has multiple abilities listed on it, treat them as completely separate.
-This can occasionally cause conflicts if the two abilities have the same cost, for instance, if they both require you to discard the card then you cannot discard the card once to invoke both abilities - you would need to pick one.

-However if only one ability requires a discard, and the other does not, such as the case with the card Keen Eyes, then the first ability would be active for as long as the card is prepared and at any time you want to use the Strike portion of the card you could discard it to add two hits.
-Doing so would obviously cause the card to no longer be prepared and thus you would lose the benefit of the first ability, the extra range.
+If a card has multiple abilities, treat them as separate.
+If both abilities have the same cost, such as requiring a discard, you can only use one at a time.
+However, if only one ability requires a discard (like Keen Eyes), you can use the first ability as long as the card is prepared, and discard it later to use the Strike effect, which would cause the card to no longer be prepared.

 [over-4-prepared-cards](https://boardgamegeek.com/thread/3002619/over-4-prepared-cards)